abpframework/abp/docs/en/modules/cms-kit-pro/faq.md

 A FAQ represents a generated FAQ with its questions:

-- `FaqSection` (aggregate root): Represents a FAQ by including the options in the system.
+- `FaqSection` (aggregate root): Represents the defined FAQ sections related to the FAQ in the system.
-- `FaqQuestion` (entity): Represents the defined FAQ questions related to the FAQ in the system.
+- `FaqQuestion` (aggregate root): Represents the defined FAQ questions with section identifier related to the FAQ in the system.

 #### Repositories